All work

 The scientific principles I use every day designing in tools like Figma were predominantly researched and documented between 1912 and 1960 — before the invention of computers and mobile phones or the gurus of UX at NNG.

 Technology changes and evolves at a much faster rate than human behaviour.
-These principles and laws that govern our behaviour and interactions which have been researched over the last 100+ years are still relevant today when designing an app interface, website navigation or a software feature.
+These principles and laws that govern our behaviour and interactions, researched over the last 100+ years, are still relevant today when designing an app interface, website navigation or a software feature.

-The documentation of these principles began in 1912 - Gestalt Physcology.
+The documentation of these principles began in 1912 — Gestalt Psychology.

 Gestalt Principles